Welcome to Waverley

 As a charity our primary aim is to maintain and operate Waverley for public benefit by offering a wide range of cruises on a living and working steam heritage attraction of national and international significance.

 Maintaining a seagoing paddle steamer in full operation relies on donations, as well as fares, catering and shop sales income.
 During the 2024-25 winter period over £1.1 million was spent directly on Waverley to maintain her and prepare for another full season of sailings.
+It is now expected that well over £1.3 million will be spent during the 2025-26 winter period.

 We are exceptionally grateful to everyone who supports our efforts to keep Waverley sailing – without you a vital piece of our proud maritime, engineering and social heritage would have been lost forever.